matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 ### 16. IntStream to String

-- Java does not have a Char Stream, so when working with Strings and constructing a Stream of Characters, an option is to get a IntStream of code points using String.codePoints() method.
+- Java does not have a CharStream, so when working with Strings and constructing a Stream of Characters, an option is to get a IntStream of code points using `String.codePoints()` method.

 ```java
 public IntStream stringToIntStream(String in) {